-Microadventures are like showing up to your desk in the morning with an empty coffee mug.
-Except, instead of drinking a grande skinny latte with caramel drizzle, you are knocking back an espresso shot of adventure.
-These little shots of adventure are designed to fit into a busy, “normal” working life.
+This article is all about microadventures.
+It's about what a microadventure actually is, about who they're for, and (since we're kind), we've chucked in a few microadventure ideas at the end for good measure.
+Microadventures are like an espresso shot of adventure.
+These little blasts of adventure are designed to fit into a busy, “normal” working life.
 You don’t need to wait for when you have enough time or money or prestige (or inclination) to go on a ground-breaking world-first expedition.
+Basically, you just get up, and go.

 Microadventures are short 5-9 or weekend adventures.
 They’re things you can fit easily into your life, usually close to home, that don’t require much, if any, planning.
 In essence, they’re a way of recapturing that sense of adventure without having to quit your job and run for the hills.
 They’re founded on the belief that modern life need not be incompatible with an adventurous one.
 All it takes is challenging your assumptions – both about adventure and about life.

 The beauty of the microadventure is that there is no prescription.
 All you have is a time limit and your creativity.
 No one is going to leap out of the hedge behind you, with a clip board, and tell you that your adventure doesn’t meet the standards for “proper” adventure.
 Alastair Humphreys, the man who popularised the idea of microadventures, says, “Microadventures helped restore my sanity, providing a dose of wilderness, offline stillness and physical toil, but still getting me back in time to do the school run.”